captainAyan/accountlite-cli/README.md

-journal.h | This is a model for 'Journal Entries' (if you don't know what that is, check double-entry system on wikipedia) main.cpp | Duh 😒 make.bat | This file compiles the program parser.h | This file contains two very important things i.e. parse  function and Values class. <br /><br />**Parser**: The parser function takes in an array of strings (the string elements are lines from the book.bk file), parses those strings and stores the data in the *Values* class. <br /><br />**Values**: The instance of Values class contains two 'public properties' (Lol 😂) i.e. metaDataMap, and journalVector.
+journal.h | This is a model for 'Journal Entries' (if you don't know what that is, check double-entry system on wikipedia) main.cpp | Duh 😒 make.bat | This file compiles the program parser.h | This file contains two very important things i.e. parse  function and Values class. <br /><br />**Parser**: The parser function takes in a strings, parses those strings and stores the data in the *Values* class. <br /><br />**Values**: The instance of Values class contains two 'public properties' (Lol 😂) i.e. metaDataMap, and journalVector.
 The 'metaDataMap' stores a c++ 'Map' with the meta data values.
 The 'journalVector' contain vector of Journal (Journal class). util.h | Contains some miscellaneous utility functions.

 ## Contribution